-Belt conveyors complement machines used in bulk material handling and mining systems.
-They are used as the main component in bulk material transport systems due to their 100% availability.
+Belt conveyors complement machines used in mining and bulk material handling systems and are employed as the main component in material transport systems due to their 100% availability.

 Our conveyors can range from short distances up to approximately 20km, for a single flight, in length.
 Typical belt conveyors applications include: